supercam19/SMAPI-Profile-Manager/changlelog.md

 # SMAPI Profile Manager Changelog

 ## Round Tooltip Edges [v1.1.4] (???)
+Fixed critical issue where the app window would not display properly if your display scaling was not set to 150%, aswell as finally added rounded edges to tooltips.

 ### Changes
  - Tooltips now have rounded edges (#16)
  - Made the colour of tooltips brighter so it wouldn't blend in with the background

+### Fixes
+ - Fixed issue where the app window would not display properly if your display scaling was not set to 150% (#17)

 ## Update [v1.1.3] (Dec 24, 2022)
 Very small update fixing issues with profile names and how they display in the program.